OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 ## Pillar 5.
 Visible deployments {#visible-deployments}

-It can be challenging to track which application version is deployed to each environment.
+It can be challenging to track which application version you deployed to each environment.
 You shouldn't have to review the files on the disk or the structure and data in the database.
-This is like trying to work out what mix of colors was used to produce a tin of paint.
+This is like trying to work out what mix of colors produced a tin of paint.

 Having a view of environments and application versions is crucial to understanding:

-* What features have been provided to your customers
+- What features you've provided to your customers
-* What features are being tested
+- What features are being tested
-* What issues have been fixed
+- What issues you've fixed
-* The history of any changes
+- The history of any changes

 Listed below are the details required to gain complete visibility into the state of your deployments.

 ### Commit messages

-Commit messages capture the intention of source code edits, describing what changes were made and who made them.
+Commit messages capture the intention of source code edits, describing the changes made and who made them.
 These messages are invaluable when trying to understand at a low level what changes made it into a particular version of a package.

 ### Issue tracking

 Often source code commits are made to resolve an issue documented in a dedicated issue tracker.
-These issues provide a space for bugs to be described, discussed, and tracked.
+These issues provide a space for you to describe, discuss, and track bugs.
 A unique identifier references each issue.

-Capturing the issue IDs that relate to changes in a package version and any deployment that includes that package version, provides insight into the issues that were resolved in any given deployment.
+Capturing the issue IDs that relate to changes in a package version and any deployment that includes that package version, provides insight into the issues resolved in any given deployment.

 ### Build logs

 A typical CI/CD pipeline will have a build server that builds, tests, and packages an application.
 The log files for these builds contain a wealth of information, such as:

-* Which tests passed
+- Which tests passed
-* Which tests were ignored
+- Which tests were ignored
-* Which dependencies were included
+- Which dependencies were included
-* What packages were created
+- What packages were created

 You can quickly review these log files if you have a link to the build information from the deployment.